CallowayIsWeird/NS-1.1-Plugins/README.md

 # NS-1.1-Plugins

-4 plugins with a HUGE amount of customization ability.
+5 plugins with a HUGE amount of customization ability.

 Current plugins are as follows:

 - Welcome message (toggleable, customizable)

+- Medical Bills.
+(Customizable, toggleable)

 - Return command (admin command, for RDM and whatnot)